mbleron/ExcelTable/README.md

 ---

 ### getRows Function
 This is the main function of ExcelTable.
-It returns a set of rows from the input spreadsheet file, based on the sheet(s), range and projection defined in the parameters.
+It returns a set of rows from the input file, based on the sheet(s), range and projection defined in the parameters.
+The function is available as three overloads :
-As of ExcelTable 3.0, the function is overloaded to accept both a single sheet name (as a regex pattern), or a sheet list.
+* Overloads #1 and #2 are dedicated to spreadsheet files, and accept a single sheet name (as a regex pattern), or a sheet list.
+* Overload #3 is used to read delimited or positional flat files.

 **Overload 1**
 ```sql